foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/predicates.md

   switch (GET_CODE (op))
     {
     case REG :
-     /* Program Counter register cannot be the target of a move.It is a readonly register */
+     /* Program Counter register cannot be the target of a move.
+It is a readonly register.  */
       if (REGNO (op) == PROGRAM_COUNTER_REGNO)
 	return 0;
       else if (TARGET_MULMAC_32BY16_SET
                && (REGNO (op) == 56 || REGNO(op) == 57))
         return 0;
       else if (TARGET_MUL64_SET
 	       && (REGNO (op) == 57 || REGNO(op) == 58 || REGNO(op) == 59 ))
 	return 0;